hernanborre/oneshot-hb/README.md

 To run, you'll first have to clone this repo and install the dependencies.
 I use conda for package and enviroment manager, so preferably to keep things up you should have it installed

+Please try to create your project through the environment.yml file which was provided.

+If not possible, then you can alternatively use package-list.txt as follows:

 ```bash
 git clone https://github.com/hernanborre/oneshot-hb
 cd oneshot-hb